panjivj/vue-mini-project/README.md

 # Vue Mini Project

-This repository contains a collection of mini project mainly build with vueJS.
+This repository contains a collection of mini projects mainly build with vueJS.